brianESte/master_thesis/README.md

 I am in the process of setting up NeoVim to work properly with LaTeX.
 So far VimTeX and TexLab have been integrated, and auto-completion and syntax highlighting works.
 The following resources helped me thus far: [2,3,5,6].
 I noticed that when trying to use a new package, even after installing with `tlmgr`, the TeX LSP continues to insist that it cannot find the sought package.
 Running vim-tex clean: `<leader>lc` fixes this.

+### LaTeX

+#### Floats

+Floats seem to place themselves where i want them with when they are placed at the top / beginning of a section/chapter and the text that describe them thereafter.
+The text then "floats" up to fill empty space caused by the actual floats being forced down, typically because they are too large for whatever space was initially alloted them.

+#### TikZ datavisualization vs PGFplots

+Initially i tried using TikZ's datavisualization library, and it worked pretty well.
+I ended up switching to PGFplots when i discovered that i could achieve what i wanted with it while using less code.

 ## References